ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 ###### (c) OMS storage cost: ($0.34/year)

-- Assumes that the team is using OMS for monitoring in general, otherwise, just for AzSDK, free tier is sufficient.
+- Assumes that the team is using OMS for monitoring in general, otherwise, just for AzSK, free tier is sufficient.
 - Data Upload
     - Rate = $2.3 / GB / month
 	- Our usage = 10KB / resource scan => 300KB added per day = ~10MB data written for the month  = (2.3*10*12/1000) = $0.27/year